MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-icategoryprovider-getdefaultcategory.md

 <b>ICategoryProvider::GetDefaultCategory</b> returns an <a href="https://msdn.microsoft.com/bf7b0e3b-527a-4ef5-894a-a7e1b7750e72">SHCOLUMNID</a> structure that is used by the default categorizer.
 The method returns S_FALSE if a default group is not supported.

 <b>ICategoryProvider::GetDefaultCategory</b> is called only when a folder is first opened.
-After that, the user's grouping choice is cached in the <a href="_inet_IPropertyBag_Interface_cpp">property bag</a> storing the state of the view.
+After that, the user's grouping choice is cached in the <a href="https://www.bing.com/search?q=property+bag">property bag</a> storing the state of the view.
 To force a call to <b>ICategoryProvider::GetDefaultCategory</b> after the folder is first opened, the <b>Shell</b> and <b>ShellNoRoam</b> registry keys must be deleted.
 They are found in the following location.

                 <pre xml:space="preserve"><b>HKEY_CURRENT_USER</b>
    <b>Software</b>